kelvin0179/AWS-NodeJS-Deployment/README.md

 ## Elastic IP Address

-* The Purpose of Creating this is that everytime we reboot our Instance we are provided with a New IP address for our Site.
+* The Purpose of Creating this is that everytime we reboot our Instance we are provided with a New Public IP address for our Site.
 * So we create an Elastic IP and Assign it to our Instance Running.

 ## Start the Server